 I’d spent years in school to foster a career I could be proud of.
 In fact, many components of my life have revolved around the idea of creating success.
 In living this way, I had fallen into the trap of working long hours and forgetting to devote quality time to my other values.
 I was treating work like it was my whole life.

 Now perhaps you’ve had a moment like this, where you’ve noticed you derive a sense of worth, value, or even freedom by focusing on your career.
 Perhaps, you’ve done this at what might feel like a cost (your social life, time with loved ones, less time doing hobbies, etc.).

 What if I told you that you didn’t have to pick between a successful career or successful relationships?
-In working with clients (and based on personal experience), I’ve found a few tips to be very helpful in creating balance.
+In working with clients in couples counseling (and based on personal experience), I’ve found a few tips to be very helpful in creating balance.

 Take Stock of Where You Spend Your Time

 Dr. John and Julie Gottman describe this conundrum (balancing work and relationships) as a “simple” numbers game.
 If you and your partner both work 60-70 hours per week, this means there are simply fewer hours available to devote to your relationships.
 In these situations, they recommend maximizing the time you do have together (make that 10-minute break count) and to also evaluate what is sustainable for your relationship, long-term.

 Look at how much time you and your partner actually have together and discuss if this will be workable over the long haul.
 If the answer is no, this is an opportunity to really evaluate how to redesign your relationship to live the life you want, together (which I’ll talk more about next).

 In the meantime, establish routines and rituals that allow for you to create meaning with the limited amount of time you do have together.
 For example, if you have 10 minutes together before heading to work, try putting your phones away and take the first few sips of your morning coffee together.